 Garnish with a lime wheel.

-*Ancho-chile-infused bourbon: Slice up 3 large ancho chiles and place them into a jar along with 1 liter bourbon.
+*Ancho-chile-infused bourbon: Slice or cut 3 large ancho chiles and place them in a jar along with 1 liter bourbon.
 Let set for 24 hours, then strain out the solids.
 Reserve the infused bourbon in a jar.